PyTables/PyTables/doc/source/usersguide/optimization.rst

    in C, so you should expect significantly faster LRU cache operations when working with it.

-..
-COMMENT: TODO: Rewrite above section to include info on indexes

 Compacting your PyTables files
 ------------------------------